Lester Bangs: Music

-In 1980 Lester Bangs traveled to Austin, Texas, where he met a surf/punk rock group, "The Delinquents".
+In 1980, Bangs traveled to Austin, Texas, where he met a surf/punk rock group, The Delinquents.
 In early December of the same year, they recorded an album as "Lester Bangs and the Delinquents", titled Jook Savages on the Brazos, released the following year.

-In 1990 the Mekons released the EP F.U.N.
+In 1990, the Mekons released the EP F.U.N.
 90 with Bangs's declamation in the song "One Horse Town".